Skip to main content

 object

 Default parameters applied to every item in the batch.
-Accepts two categories of params:Async delivery params (applied to the whole batch):
+Accepts two categories:Delivery params (batch-wide, not overridable per item):

 • storage_types3 or gs